akshaybadola/debcd/README.md

-Rest of the options and others can be obtained from a debian environment using debconf-get-selections {--installer}, and then can be set accordingly in the _preseed.cfg_.
+Rest of the options and others can be obtained from a debian environment using debconf-get-selections {--installer}, and then can be set accordingly in the *preseed.cfg*.

+The steps are mentioned in the Steps file.